skramana1973/aws-hack-genai-llm/README.md

-# This is a GEO Location Detailed service taking Longitude and Latitude as an Input and provides detailed Address/Location using MaxMind Serviuces.
+# This is a GEO Location Detailed service taking Longitude and Latitude as an Input and provides detailed Address/Location using MaxMind Services.

 # aws-hack-genai-llm